 The Sherman M4 Medium Tank: The US Army’s Main Tank.

 The M4 tanks used the same R975 motor as the M3 and M3A1.
 The vast majority of the bugs in this automotive system were worked out before the M4 even started production.
 This really helped give the Sherman its reputation for reliability and ease of repair.
 The M4 had a welded hull with a cast turret mounting the M3, 75mm gun.
-Early variants had three hull machine guns, and two, turret mounted machine guns.
-The hull guns were all M1919A4.30 caliber machine guns, two fixed, and one mounted in a ball mount for the co-drivers use.
+Early variants had three hull machine guns and two turret-mounted machine guns.
+The hull guns were all M1919A4.30 caliber machine guns, two fixed and one mounted in a ball mount for the co-drivers use.
 The fixed guns were deleted from production very rapidly.
-The turret armament remained unchanged for almost whole production run: Using the M3 75mm gun with the M1919A4 coaxial machine gun and M2 .50 caliber mounted on the roof, with a few hundred M4 105 tanks made near the end.
+The turret armament remained unchanged for almost the whole production run: Using the M3 75mm gun with the M1919A4 coaxial machine gun and M2 .50 caliber mounted on the roof, with a few hundred M4 105 tanks made near the end.

 The turret would be the same turret used on all early Shermans and would be interchangeable on all production Shermans.
 The M4 version was not produced with the later improved T23 turret but did get some large hatch hulls in the 105 variant.